ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 ### 4 set up a pool of workers
 To manage all the processes that we are going to create and use, we need a context manager which we get from the multiprocessing module.
 From this manager we can then create a `Pool` of workers.
-We specify how many processes we wan to use and how many tasks each child process will execute.
+We specify how many processes we want to use and how many tasks each child process will execute.
 For our simple case we want only 1 task per child, this means that when a task is complete the python instance will shut down and new one will be started within that process.
 This helps to avoid any issues related to us not cleaning up after ourselves when we are done (memory leaks, residual state, etc).
 ~~~